Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Abstract

 \section{Abstract}

-{In this paper we use the fact that every Postnikov planar bicolored (plabic) trivalent graph representing a given irreducible positroid cell $\S$ in the totally non--negative Grassmannian $Gr^{\mbox{ TNN}}(k,n)$ is dual to a rationally degenerate $\mathtt M$-curve $\Gamma$, to provide parametrizations of $\S$ in terms of real regular KP divisors in the ovals of $\Gamma$ in agreement with the characterization of real regular finite--gap solutions of the Kadomtsev-Petviashvili (KP) II equation in \cite{DN}.
-Our construction is based on the connection established in \cite{AG1,AG3} between real regular finite-gap KP solutions \cite{DN} and real regular multi-line KP solitons which are known to be parametrized by points in $Gr^{\mbox{ TNN}}(k,n)$ \cite{CK,KW2}.
-In \cite{AG1,AG3} we studied such connection for Le--graphs with a fixed orientation and were not able to prove the invariance of the KP divisor with respect to the many geometric gauge freedoms on the network.
-Here we both extend the previous construction to any trivalent plabic graph representing the given positroid cell to which the soliton data belong to and we prove the invariance of the divisor on the choice of gauges using the space of totally non--negative relations studied in \cite{AG4}.
-Such systems of relations were proposed in \cite{Lam2} in connection with the computation of scattering amplitudes on on--shell diagrams $N=4$ SYM \cite{AGP1} and govern the totally non--negative amalgamation of the little positive Grassmannians, $Gr^{\mbox{ TP}}(1,3)$ and $Gr^{\mbox{ TP}}(2,3)$, into any given positroid cell $\S\subset \GTNN$.
+{In this paper we construct an explicit map from planar bicolored (plabic) trivalent graphs representing a given irreducible positroid cell $\S$ in the totally non--negative Grassmannian $Gr^{\mbox{ TNN}}(k,n)$ to the spectral data for the relevant class of real regular Kadomtsev-Petviashvili II (KP) solutions, thus completing search of real algebraic-geometric data for the KP equation started in \cite{AG1,AG3}.
+The spectral curve is modeled on Krichever construction for degenerate finite-gap solutions, and is a rationally degenerate $\mathtt M$-curve, $\Gamma$, dual to the graph.
+The divisors are real regular KP divisors in the ovals of $\Gamma$, i.e. they fulfill the conditions for selecting real regular finite--gap solutions KPII solutions in \cite{DN}.
+Since the soliton data are described by points in $\S$, we establish a bridge between real regular finite-gap KP solutions \cite{DN} and real regular multi-line KP solitons which are known to be parameterized by points in $Gr^{\mbox{ TNN}}(k,n)$ \cite{CK,KW2}.

+We use the geometric characterization of spaces of relations on plabic networks introduced in \cite{AG4} to prove the invariance of this construction with respect to the many gauge freedoms on the network.
+Such systems of relations were proposed in \cite{Lam2} for the computation of scattering amplitudes on on--shell diagrams $N=4$ SYM \cite{AGP1} and govern the totally non--negative amalgamation of the little positive Grassmannians, $Gr^{\mbox{ TP}}(1,3)$ and $Gr^{\mbox{ TP}}(2,3)$, into any given positroid cell $\S\subset \GTNN$.
 In our setting they rule the reality and regularity properties of the KP divisor.

-Finally, we explain the transformation of both the curve and the divisor under Postnikov moves and reductions and apply our construction to some examples.}
+Finally, we explain the transformation of the curve and the divisor both under Postnikov moves and reductions and under amalgamation of positroid cells, and apply our construction to some examples.}

 {\sc{2010 MSC.}} 37K40; 37K20, 14H50, 14H70.

 {\sc{Keywords.}} Totally non-negative Grassmannians, amalgamation of positroid varieties, M-curves, KP hierarchy, real soliton and finite-gap solutions, positroid cells, planar bicolored networks in the disk, moves and reductions, Baker--Akhiezer function.